Faculty Advisory Committee on Technology

-The charge of the Faculty Advisory Committee on Technology includes, but is not limited to:
+The charge of the Faculty Advisory Committee on Technology (FACT) includes, but is not limited to:

-- advising the Provost and Senior Vice President of Academic Affairs, the AVP for Academic Technology, the Chief Information officer, the Dean of the University Library, the Dean of the College of Continuing and Professional Education, and the Academic Senate on faculty and student needs and interests, such as the use of technology to support teaching and learning, research, and faculty professional development;
+- advising the Provost and Senior Vice President for Academic Affairs, the AVP for Academic Technology, the VP and Chief Information Officer, the Dean of the University Library, the Dean of the College of Professional and International Education, the Director of the Faculty Center, and the Academic Senate on faculty and student needs and interests, such as the use of technology to support teaching and learning, research, and faculty professional development;

-- advocating for the effective and efficient utilization of resources designated for academic technology
+- advocating for the effective and efficient utilization of resources designated for academic and information technology;

 - facilitating communication among faculty, staff, students, and technology units on campus on issues related to academic and information technology.